Improving Automated Driving through POMDP Planning with Human Internal States: Problem Formulation

 \subsection{POMDP Formulation}

 The freeway driving scenario is formulated as a POMDP with the following elements:

 \begin{itemize} \item State space, $\sspace$: A system state, consists of the physical state of the ego vehicle ($q_0$), and physical state and behavior model for each of the $N$ other cars in the scene.
-A physical state, consists of the car's longitudinal and lateral position and velocity.
-An internal state, $\ith{\beh}$, consists of values for the behavior parameters listed in \cref{tab:modelparams}. \item Action space, $\aspace$: An action, $a = (\ego{\ddot{x}}, \ego{\ddot{y}}) \in \aspace$, consists of the longitudinal acceleration and lateral velocity of the \av{} vehicle.
-The action space is discrete and pruned to prevent crashes (see \cref{sec:action}). \item State transition model, $\tdist: \sspace \times \aspace \times \sspace \to \reals$: The value $\tdist(s,a,s')$ is the probability of transitioning to state $s'$ given that action $a$ is taken by the \av{} at state $s$.
-This function is implicitly defined by a generative model that consists of a state transition function, $F(\cdot)$, and a stochastic noise process (see \cref{sec:dynamics}). \item Reward model, $\reward:\sspace \times \aspace \times \sspace \to \reals$: The reward function, defined in \cref{sec:reward}, rewards reaching the left lane within the distance limit and penalizes unsafe actions. \item Observation space, $\ospace$: An observation, $o \in \ospace$ consists of the physical states of all of the vehicles, that is $o=(q_1, \ldots, q_N)$.
-No information about the internal state is directly included in the observation. \item Observation model, $Z: S \times O \to \mathbb{R}$: The value $Z(s',o)$ is the probability of receiving observation $o$ when the system transitions to state $s'$.
-In these experiments, the physical state is assumed to be known exactly, though it is not difficult to relax this assumption. \end{itemize} The remainder of this section elaborates on this model.
+A physical state, $\ith{\phys} = (\ith{x},\ith{y},\ith{\dot{x}},\ith{\dot{y}}) \in \reals^4\text{,}$ consists of the car's longitudinal and lateral position and velocity.
+An internal state, $\ith{\beh} \in \reals^8$, consists of values for the behavior parameters listed in \cref{tab:modelparams}.
+Since the number of vehicles on the road is limited to $N_\text{max}=10$, the full state including the ego physical state can have up to 124 dimensions. \item Action space, $\aspace$: An action, $a = (\ego{\ddot{x}}, \ego{\ddot{y}}) \in \aspace$, consists of the longitudinal acceleration and lateral velocity of the \av{} vehicle.
+The action space is discrete and pruned to prevent crashes (see \cref{sec:action}). \item State transition model, $\tdist$: The state transition distribution is implicitly defined by a generative model that consists of a state transition function, $F(\cdot)$, and a stochastic noise process (see \cref{sec:dynamics}). \item Reward model, $\reward$: The reward function, defined in \cref{sec:reward}, rewards reaching the left lane within the distance limit and penalizes unsafe actions. \item Observation space, $\ospace$: An observation, $o \in \ospace$ consists of the physical states of all of the vehicles, that is $o=(q_1, \ldots, q_N)$.
+No information about the internal state is directly included in the observation. \item Observation model, $\odist$: In these experiments the observation is a perfect measurement of the physical state, though the solution methods below can be used with noisy observations. \end{itemize} The remainder of this section elaborates on this model.